The Proven Way Margaret Grew her Freelance Business in a Recession

 The same designer also developed Margaret’s website. ““I need to spend the majority of my time on writing,” she says.
 “It’s not useful or effective to try to figure out web design on my own.”

-Steady high-paying clients who need the help of talented freelancers are still out there.
-But there is more competition and less freelance work.
+Steady high-paying clients who need the help of talented freelancers are out therein good times and in bad.
+But when there is economic uncertainty, there’s more competition and less freelance work.
 “Companies are under pressure.
 They are focusing on their main priorities and cutting unnecessary expenses,” says Margaret.

 By taking the course, Margaret learned what to do to get her share of the available freelance work.
 She worked hard to develop a strong marketing infrastructure and meet the needs of her clients.